Saturday 25th October 2025

 Earlier in the year Colin Fraser a railway Chaplain from Railway Mission came to speak to us about him being a railway Chaplain, being a friend and listening ear to life's highs and lows, offering pastoral care to railway staff and their families.
 Also supporting members of the public and rail staff affected by rail operations such as fatalities & serious injuries, critical and major incidents.

-Photo Left: Canon Glyn receiving his Letter of Good Standing
+Canon Glyn Shipton receiving his Letter of Good Standing from the United Episcopal Catholic Communion (Worldwide)

 FIRST MASS FOR THE SOCIETY OF TRADITIONAL OLD CATHOLICS AT THE GUILD HALL